 Habitat Requirements

-Pearl gouramis are a tropical species that need a water temperature of between 77° to 82° Fahrenheit.
+Pearl gouramis are tropical fish that require a water temperature of between 77° and 82° F.

 Lighting